Downtown Forward in action

 Bellingham Housing Authority is planning a four-story rental housing development at the location of their former offices at the intersection of Unity and Flora Streets.
 The housing will be targeted to households earning at or below 60% of area median income and will include about 63 one-and two-bedroom units.
 The City has committed substantial funding to support the housing development and long-term affordability of the project.

-Upcoming changes to the Multifamily Tax Exemption Program (MFTE) will provide additional incentives to create housing downtown by changing the affordability thresholds for smaller units to be more financially viable for developers.
+Changes to the Multifamily Tax Exemption Program (MFTE) adopted in June 2025 provide additional incentives to create housing downtown by changing the affordability thresholds for smaller units to be more financially viable for developers.
 Since it began, the current MFTE program has resulted in the development of 1,244 units downtown with another 195 under construction.